Table of Contents

 If you are new to Mailchimp, as part of the process of setting up your account you will have created an Audience list which will be used to store contacts added from your ASF site.
 However if you are an experienced Mailchimp user with multiple lists, in addition to reviewing the information about the new features we are now supporting, you should specifically read the section of this article here which explains how to combine multiple lists into a single master list.

-Tags vs. Lists
+Tags vs. Audiences

 In the past using Mailchimp often required creating multiple lists.
 However with support added to Mailchimp's 3.0 API, you can now use tags to pick out groups of customers when creating a campaign - no need to create and administer additional lists.